jaq-the-cat/file-crypto-gtk/README.md

 And install the program

 `sudo make install`

+### Uninstall

+Simply run `sudo make uninstall` in the project folder.
+If you previously deleted it, clone the project again with `git clone https://github.com/jaq-the-cat/file-crypto-gtk.git`

 ### Running the program
 To run the program, type in `file-crypto-gtk` into the CLI and it will open up for you.